0xgivn/foundry-scratch-pad/README.md

 # Tests

 To run only a subset of the tests you can use the following commands:

-`forge test --mp test/uniswapv3-clone/*` if you want to run a whole folder `forge test --mc SolidityLabelsTest` if you want to run a specific contract
+`forge test --mp test/uniswapv3-clone/*` run only tests in a folder

+`forge test --mc SolidityLabelsTest` run a specific test contract